karatelabs/karate/README.md

 express payload data without having to use double-quotes and without having to enclose JSON field names in quotes.
 There is no need to 'escape' characters like you would have had to in Java.

-And you don't need to create Java objects (or POJO-s) for all the payloads that you need to work with.
+And you don't need to create Java objects (or POJO-s) for any of the payloads that you need to work with.

 # Index